iltommi/qdb-documentation/source/concepts/data_storage.rst

 Migration Process
 ^^^^^^^^^^^^^^^^^
-At the end of each stabilization cycle, a node will request its successor and its predecessor for entries within its range.
+At the end of each :ref:`stabilization` cycle, a node will request its successor and its predecessor for entries within its range.

 More precisely:

-    1. N joins the ring by looking for its successor S
+    1. Node N joins the ring by looking for its successor, Node S.
-    2. N stabilizes itself, informing its successor and predecessor of its existence
+    2. N stabilizes itself, informing its successor and predecessor of its existence.
     3. When N has both predecessor P and successor S, N request both of them for the [P; N] range of keys
     4. P and S send the requested keys, if any, one by one.

 .. note::
     Migration speed depends on the available network bandwidth, the speed of the underlying hardware, and the amount of data to migrate.
 Therefore, a large amount of data (several gigabytes) on older hardware may negatively impact client performance.

-During migration, nodes remain available and will answer to requests, however since migration occurs *after* the node is registered there is a time interval during which entries in migration may be temporarly unvailable (between steps #3 and #4).
+During migration, nodes remain available and will answer to requests.
+However, since migration occurs *after* the node is registered, there is a time interval during which some entries are being moved to their nodes.
+These entries may be temporarly unvailable.

 Failure scenario:

-    1. A new node *N* joins the ring, its predecessor is *P* and its successor is *S*
+    1. Node N joins the ring and connects itself with its predecessor, Node P, and its successor Node S.
-    2. A client looks for the entry *e*, it is currently bound to *S* but ought to be on *N*
+    2. Meanwhile, a client looks for the entry E. Entry E is currently stored on Node S, but the organization of the cluster now says the successor is Node N.
-    3. As *N* has joined the ring, the client correctly requests *N* for *e*
+    3. Because Node N can be found in the ring, the client correctly requests Entry E from Node N.
-    4. N answers "not found" as *S* has not migrated *e* yet
+    4. N answers "not found" because Node S has not migrated E yet.

-Entry *e* will only be unavailable for the duration of the migration and does not result in a data loss.
+Entry E will only be unavailable for the duration of the migration and does not result in a data loss.
 A node will not remove an entry until the peer has fully acknowledged the migration.

 .. tip::
-    Add nodes when the traffic is at its lowest point.
+    To reduce the chance of unavailable data due to data migration, add nodes when cluster traffic is at its lowest point.